 Chlorophyll is found in plants (including algae), and is used to convert sunlight into energy.
 Measuring the concentration of Chlorophyll in lake water helps us estimate the algae population in the lake.
-Chlorophyll was measured five (5) times in 2021.
-Results ranged from 1 ppb to 2 ppb, with a 2021 average of 1.2 ppb.
-Historical monitoring data collected during eight years between 1999-2021 ranged from 1 ppb to 4 ppb with a historical annual average of 1.5 ppb (Figure 6).
+Chlorophyll was measured five (5) times in 2022, with each a result of 1 ppb.
+Historical monitoring data collected during nine years between 1999-2022 ranged from 1 ppb to 4 ppb with a historical annual average of 1.5 ppb (Figure 6).

 Chl-a (ppb)

-2021 Chl-a Average 1.2
+2022 Chl-a Average 1.0

-2021 Peak Chl-a 2.0
+2022 Peak Chl-a 1.0

 Historical Chl-a Average 1.5

 Maine Lakes Chl-a Average 5.4